 Tewkesbury is famous for 3 things: It has an abbey, It flooded in 2017, and holds a Medieval Festival once a year.
 I have attended it 3 times already, but never really stay the distance till the giant battle.
 There are just too many people there and I do not have the stamina to stick it out till the mini war breaks out.
 On 4 May 1471 the Battle of Tewkesbury occurred and it was was one of many that happened during the “War of the Roses“.
 The Tewkesbury Battlefield Society erected a monument to the battle in the form of two 5 metre sculptures of a victorious mounted knight and a defeated horse.
 It was created by Phil Bews out of green oak wood felled in Gloucestershire, and was dedicated on the anniversary of the battle in 2014.
 Unfortunately trying to get a photo of these has always been difficult because they are in a strange place and I have only managed images from the local bus.

 In the abbey, set inside the tiles of the floor in front of the altar are a number of brass plaques, and one of them commemorates eighteen year old Edward, Prince of Wales, the last legitimate descendant of the House of Lancaster, who was killed either in the battle or during its aftermath and is buried in the Abbey.

 On to the festival.

 Realistically there is very little to say about what there is to see, in fact many images from all three festivals are interchangeable.
-However, I am constantly amazed at how the English go all out to participate at an event like this.
+However, I am constantly amazed at how the English go all out to participate in an event like this.
 It is also very well attended by people from all over Europe and the UK.
 It is quite funny to see a period dressed soldier talking on a cellphone, or buying the papers at the local Tesco.